alexandreslp0/just-thinking/README.md

 # JustThinking

-JustThinking is a simple social media API template that can be used to create posts and comments by registered users.
+JustThinking is a social media API that can be used to create posts and comments by registered users.
 It was created as a side project to  sharpen my Python, API's and CI/CD skills.

 # Documentation